 As a result, some organizations may add another firewall as an extra tier or layer to mitigate the single point of failure in the previous case.
-If the first tier firewall is compromised, there exists the second tier protection.
+If the first tier firewall is compromised, there exists second-tier protection.
 It’s a strategy of layered defense or defense-in-depth.

 Firewalls and Applications